Last updated on November 12, 2025

 Chalice of the Void (Kaladesh Inventions) | Illustration by Kieran Yanner

-Until next time, take care of yourselves and each other!
+Until next time, take care of yourselves and leave a place better than you found it!

 Follow Draftsim for awesome articles and set updates: